*Moved from my old blog*

 Usually I keep myself busy.
 With college, work, classes for my daughter, events, friends and more.
 I can stay distracted.
 My mind runs quicker than my body, if I’m always one step behind then I’m always running to catch up.
 As I keep running, my illness cannot catch me either.
 But once there’s nothing, once I’ve slowed down, I sink.
 Dark roots grab hold of my mind, body and soul and pull down.
 Depression is over powering.
 It’s encompassing.
 Most of all, it’s familiar.

 I let it drag me deeper and deeper.
 I think of everything I can do to help.
 Exercise, meditation, reading.
 Or the less helpful – sleep, isolation, and TV.
 Today I choose to write.
 A new and seemingly feeble attempt to make me feel better.
 I hope that exploiting it will help me understand it.
-And understanding it will help me beat it.
+And understanding it will allow me to breathe.

 Though I feel low, empty, and alone there is a small glimpse of hope.
 Hope for a brighter future.
 Maybe 2017 will actually be my year.
 I’ve realized I can’t keep running from my illness, I can’t ignore it, and most of all I can’t get rid of it.
 What can I do?
 I can acknowledge it, I can feel it, I can work with it.